nhi-ngo/weight-converter/README.md

-# weightconverter

 <a href="https://weight-converter-nngo.herokuapp.com" target="_blank">Weight Converter</a>

-A mini project weight converter built with HTML, javaScript and Bootstrap.
+A mini weight converter project built with HTML, JavaScript and Bootstrap.